Financial Aid Frequently Asked Questions

 Do I have to be enrolled full-time to receive my financial aid?

-Federal grants may be available for as little as one (1) credit hour, depending on your calculated EFC (estimated family contribution).
+No. Federal grants may be available for as little as one (1) credit hour, depending on the calculated EFC (expected family contribution).
 Federal loans and state grants require you to be enrolled in at least six (6) credit hours (i.e. half-time).

 What programs or classes are/are not covered by financial aid?

-While all Associate Degree programs qualify, some diploma and certificate programs only qualify for a pro-rated amount of financial aid, while some certificate programs do not qualify at all.
-In addition, diploma and certificate programs that lead to licensure (cosmetology, esthetics,) fall under federal clock hour rules for financial aid eligibility and disbursement.
+While all Associate Degree programs qualify, some diploma and certificate programs only qualify for a pro-rated amount of financial aid (Alternative Transportation, Light-Duty Diesel diplomas, Esthetics, Esthetics Instructor, Cosmetology Instructor), while some certificate programs do not qualify at all.
 For a current list, check with the Financial Aid Office.
-Aid does not cover audited classes, continuing education classes (except some for VA purposes only), repeat courses with a grade of ‘C’ or better, credit-by-exam courses, or courses not required in the program of study.
+Aid does not cover audited classes, continuing education classes (except BLET and CNA for VA purposes only), repeat courses with a grade of ‘C’ or better, credit-by-exam courses, or courses not required in the PRIMARY program of study.

 How do I apply for a student loan?

 BRCC provides you with your federal loan eligibility as part of your financial aid package.
-If you want to borrow money to attend school, you should complete a Direct Loan Confirmation Form and turn it in to the Financial Aid Office.
+Student loans appearing on your award letter are an “offer” of student loans.
+You have the option of accepting the full amount, accepting a lesser amount, or declining the student loan offer.
+If you want to borrow money to attend school, you should complete a Direct Loan Active Confirmation Form and turn it in to the Financial Aid Office.
+A Master Promissory Note and Entrance Counseling must also be completed.
 You must be enrolled at least half-time (6 credit hours) to qualify.
+Loan funds are disbursed in two payments (usually half in the fall and half in the spring) as part of the regular financial aid refund process.
+Student loans may be used to pay for educational expenses (tuition, fees, textbooks, school supplies, etc.) and living expenses (rent, gas, food, utilities, etc.).

 What responsibilities come with receiving financial aid?